If you like shopping at Sears and you are interested in filtration, then you should browse their selection of Sears reverse osmosis water systems.

-These filters will provide a complete filtration and remove over 99.9% of contaminants from your water.
+These filters will provide a complete filtration and reduce a high percentage of contaminants from your water.

 To install the filter you first have to remove the old filter by turning anti-clockwise then slightly pull out the filter.
 To install, push in the filter then twist it clockwise.

-Sears reverse osmosis water systems are some of the most affordable reverse osmosis water filter systems on the market.
+Sears reverse osmosis water systems are some of the most affordable water filter systems on the market.

-They remove a lot of harmful contaminants and provide complete filtration process with the addition of a pre and a post filter.
+They reduce a lot of harmful contaminants and provide complete filtration process with the addition of a pre and a post filter.